SafeExamBrowser/seb-server/docs/exam.rst

 .. note::
     If there are no SEB exam configurations available for applying, the application will note this within a pop-up message.
-    In this case you can create a new one for this exam as described in :ref:`seb_restriction-label`
+    In this case you can create a new one for this exam as described in :ref:`sebRestriction-label`

 .. image:: images/exam/addExamConfig.png
     :align: center